reud/ShamePreventer/README.md

 see [go.mod](https://github.com/reud/ShamePreventer/blob/master/go.mod)
 ## Usage

-Before, You have to get key.json from GCP, and put on project directory.
+Before start using, you have to get key.json from GCP, and put it on project directory.

 ```bash
 $ git clone https://github.com/reud/ShamePreventer.git